mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 Model predecessor: <https://foodsharing.de>
 Repository on GitHub: <https://github.com/yunity/>

-This is a beginner guide to Karrot-backend by [@id-gue](https://github.com/id-gue) and [@mddemarie](https://github.com/mddemarie) written for people who want to contribute to foodsaving.world, but aren't (jet) experienced Python/Django devs.
+This is a beginner guide to Karrot-backend by [@id-gue](https://github.com/id-gue) and [@mddemarie](https://github.com/mddemarie) written for people who want to contribute to foodsaving.world, but aren't (yet) experienced Python/Django devs.
 Welcome and have fun!

 <br>